jeka-kiselyov/dimeshift/docs/api/api_users_signin.md

 #### Response
 ##### On success

 User record with auth_code property.
 Use this auth_code for signing next API calls.
+Also sets logged_in_user cookie to auth_code in response headers.

 **Sample response**